KinsonDigital/VelaptorDocs/docs/api/Velaptor.Graphics.GlyphMetrics.md

 #### GlyphMetrics Struct

-Holds all of the various metrics of a glyph for rendering purposes.
+Holds all the various metrics of a glyph for rendering purposes.

 ```csharp
 public readonly struct GlyphMetrics :